-Making fresh ice cream doesn’t get easier than this.
-Smashed strawberries add so much fresh flavor and texture to this easy no churn, 3 ingredient ice cream strawberry ice cream recipe.
+Making fresh strawberry ice cream doesn’t get easier than this.
+Smashed fresh berries add so much fresh flavor and texture to this easy no churn, 3 ingredient ice cream strawberry ice cream recipe.
 All you need are a few ingredients, patience and an appetite for something cool and refreshing on a hot Summer day.

 Ice Cream Making Awesome Tools:

 Although for this recipe you don’t need an ice cream churner, most recipes will need one.
 Here’s a few of our favorites + an awesome waffle cone maker:

 KitchenAid Stand Mixer Ice Cream Bowl – Freeze the bowl and churn away with your KA stand mixer (not included).
 Don’t have a KA stand mixer, no problem.
 Use this Cuisinart Ice Cream Maker instead.

 Old Fashioned Ice Cream Maker – Some like it old school.
 If you do, you’ll love this ice cream maker.
 Add ice and salt, then churn to summer time perfection.

 Waffle Cone Maker– What’s better than homemade ice cream?
 Homemade ice cream on homemade waffle cones.
 Summer will never be the same!

 Easy Fresh Strawberry Ice Cream Recipe: No-churn, 3-Ingredients